sinkov/consumer-profiling/README.md

 # Contents:
-1) Explanatory analysis with some ML techniques (based on customer-personality.csv)
+1) Group Project.
+Explanatory analysis with some ML techniques (based on customer-personality.csv)